-- " 32 meetings facilitated by the Community Health Improvement Association, a resident-led advisory body that reports to the Ontario TCC Trustees about community concerns - " 16 informational workshops about Ontario Together projects and plans (eight on affordable housing; three on solar; and two on urban forestry) - " 12 meetings of the Ontario TCC Trustees - " 5 community resident leaders hired and trained to help with community engagement - \ 4 focus groups with residents to gather input on affordable housing outreach - " 2 World Cafe events that convened engagement partners to coordinate their respective work in the community - " 1 neighborhood fair that showcased various initiatives underway in the community, including Ontario Together under HOI are now funded by TCC to engage their fellow community members on topics such as renewable energy access and organic waste diversion.
-For a case study on three resident leaders at the forefront of engagement efforts in the TCC project area, see page 41.
-In addition to the engagement channels that have been leveraged from HOI, Ontario's CEP has funded a diverse set of outreach activities to increase awareness of TCC investments, including informational workshops, a neighborhood fair, mass mailings, and social media postings.
-Outreach activities such as these have been key to enabling greater resident participation and engagement with grant implementation activities.
+- " 33 meetings facilitated by CHIA, a resident-led advisory body which reports to the Ontario TCC Trustees about community concerns - " 16 informational workshops about Ontario Together projects and plans held (eight on affordable housing; three on solar; and two on urban forestry) - " 14 meetings of the Ontario TCC Trustees held - " 5 community resident leaders hired and trained to help with community engagement - " 4 focus groups with residents to gather input on affordable housing outreach held - " 2 World Cafe events that convened engagement partners to coordinate their respective work in the community held - " 1 neighborhood fair which showcased various initiatives underway in the community, including Ontario Together, held

-To ensure coordination across engagement and outreach efforts, project partners have attended quarterly Ontario TCC Trustee meetings.
-These meetings have facilitated the rollout of Ontario's CEP by providing a forum for project partners to strategize on how they can cross-promote each other's work.
-As previously mentioned, the meetings have also provided project partners a direct line of communication with a resident representative to discuss engagement challenges and vet potential solutions.
-To learn more about the resident serving in this role and her journey to participating in TCC, see page 44.
+To ensure coordination across engagement and outreach efforts, project partners attended quarterly Ontario TCC Trustee meetings.
+These meetings facilitated the rollout of Ontario's CEP by providing a forum for project partners to strategize on how they could cross-promote each other's work.
+As previously mentioned, the meetings also provided project partners a direct line of communication with a resident representative to discuss engagement challenges and vet potential solutions.
+To learn more about the resident who served in this role and the person's journey to participating in TCC, see page 48.